-a call option on all private property.136 It can exercise this option as long as it meets the "public use" use requirements and it pays the owner "just compensation."
-137 Interestingly, the government exercised its takings power to distributional goals138 and spark economic growth, 139 and the Supreme Court approved these exercises of the taking power even when the title to the taken properties was transferred by the government into private hands.
+Finally, we would like to note that there are many examples of legal mechanisms that incorporate call (and even put) options.
+The most famous example is the government power of eminent domain.
+188 The government essentially holds a call option on all private property.
+189 It can exercise this option as long as it meets the "public use" requirements and it pays the owner "just compensation."
+Interestingly, the government exercised its takings power to further distributional goals 191 and spark economic growth, 192 and the Supreme Court approved these exercises of the takings power even when the title to the taken properties was transferred by the government into private hands.
 More importantly, perhaps, there exist multiple examples of legal rules that grant call and put options to private actors.
-In the 18th and 19th century, many states adopted "mill acts" that empowered to private actors to condemn land suitable for the operation of mills.
-140 Also, in 19the century, railroad companies were empowered to take private property in order to facilitate the construction of tracks.
-141 But the use of options is not merely a thing of the past.
-At present, the laws of many states resolve encroachment disputes by granting the encroached upon party a call option on the projecting structure, or a put option that enables her to force a sale of the encroached upon land to the encroacher.142 In sum, our mechanism will be breaking no new grounds as far as the use of options in the law is concerned.
+In the eighteenth and nineteenth centuries, many states adopted "mill acts" that empowered private actors to condemn land suitable for the operation of mills.
+193 Also, in the nine-